 Take those renewals out of the picture and punters still have plenty of stats and trends to pick through when trying to profile a Cammidge Trophy winner.
 Age is the most important of these trends.

 Perfect Pasture became the first horse aged over eight to win the race since Montendre in 1995 when the joint favourite obliged punters in 2018.
-Perfect Pasture’s age was clearly not enough to put punters off but favourites actually have a poor record in the Cammidge Trophy with just under half of the last 15 failing to even claim a place.
+Perfect Pasture’s age was clearly not enough to put punters off but favourites or joint favourites actually have a poor record in the Cammidge Trophy with seven of the last thirteen failing to even claim a place.

 That the market struggles to correctly call the first race of the flat racing season is far from surprising.
 In fact, more winners have come from outside the top three in the betting than inside it so this is a race where it can pay to take a chance and look at something at bigger odds.